xcbinder/CognitiveSearch-JSON-blobs/doc/start.md

 ## High level configuration walkthrough

-If you are already familiar with the Azure Search concepts and the REST API you can go straight to the repo and get the required JSONs to configure the Azure Search components and deploy the Cognitive skill.
+If you are already familiar with the Azure Search concepts and the REST API, you can go straight to the repo and get the required JSONs to configure the Azure Search components and deploy the Cognitive skill.
 Here is an overview of components:

 ![](img/overview2.jpg)